msanvarov/php-security/README.md

 **Note**: The example discussed below can be found in the [sql-injection folder](https://github.com/msanvarov/php-security/tree/master/sql-injection)

-SQL injection is the most common attack a developer is bound to experience.
+An SQL injection is the most common attack a developer is bound to experience.
 A single query can compromise a whole application.
-In SQL injection attack, the attacker tries to alter the data written to the database via malicious queries.
+In an SQL injection attack, the attacker tries to alter the data written to the database via malicious queries.

-Suppose your php application processes user data based on input to generate SQL queries, and suddenly, an anonymous attacker secretly injects a malicious SQL query in the input field.
+Suppose your PHP application processes user data based on input to generate SQL queries, and suddenly, an anonymous attacker secretly injects a malicious SQL query in the input field.

 These are common problems that I have noticed in PHP based web applications that permit this dangerous act:

 ### 🔥 Problem: No Escape on Forms

-Let's assume that you create a simple html form to take in user data.
+Let's assume that you create a simple HTML form to take in user data.

 ```HTML
 <form action="/action_page.php">